zibo-zhang-9/teleoperated-micro-assembly-haptic-feedback/README.md

 The system enables an operator to manipulate **sub-millimeter components remotely** using a portable **tele-tweezer master device**, which controls a robotic **micro-gripper slave system**.

-The work was conducted from March 2020 to November 2020 at the **Institute for Intelligent Systems and Robotics (ISIR), Sorbonne University**, within the framework of the **COLAMIR project**.
+This work was conducted from March 2020 to November 2020 at the **Institute for Intelligent Systems and Robotics (ISIR), Sorbonne University**, within the framework of the **COLAMIR project**.

 Overview of the hardware platform: